Notion AI for Virtual Assistants: Use Cases, Workflows & Automation Stack (2026)

 Based on this post topic and platform, write a platform-appropriate caption with:

-- A strong opening hook (first line)
+- A strong opening hook (first line, max 8 words)

 - Core message (2-3 sentences)